camunda/connectors/README.md

 ## Build a release

 Trigger the [release action](./.github/workflows/RELEASE.yml) manually with the version `x.y.z` you want to release and the next SNAPSHOT version.
-Depending on the release version (major, minor, release candidate), the release artifacts are deployed to the respective Google Cloud Function by another GitHub workflow.